AAF Preview: 10 College Football Stars in the Alliance of American Football

 AAF games will be broadcast and streamed across CBS, CBS Sports Network, NFL Network, TNT and B/R Live.
 See a full schedule here.

 Big names include former quarterbacks Aaron Murray (Georgia) and Denard Robinson (Michigan).
-Here are 10 college football stars playing in the AAF:
+Read on for a rundown about them and eight other former college football stars playing in the AAF:

 Arizona Hotshots: QB Trevor Knight (Texas A&M, Oklahoma)